top of page

 The difference between therapy types

-In essence, ACT (Acceptance and Commitment Therapy), ERP (Exposure and Response Prevention), DBT (Dialectical Behaviour Therapy) are forms of CBT (Cognitive-Behavioral Therapy, also talk therapy).
+In essence, ACT (Acceptance and Commitment Therapy), ERP (Exposure and Response Prevention), DBT (Dialectical Behaviour Therapy) are forms of CBT (Cognitive-Behavioural Therapy, also talk therapy).
 They are all psychotherapeutic approaches used in the field of psychology and mental health.
 Each approach has its unique focus and techniques.
 Here's a brief overview of the differences between them:

 A lady in yellow attending therapy cbt by loumme

-1. ACT (Acceptance and Commitment Therapy): ACT is a form of cognitive-behavioural therapy that emphasizes acceptance, mindfulness, and commitment to change.
+1. ACT (Acceptance and Commitment Therapy): ACT is a form of cognitive-behavioural therapy that emphasises acceptance, mindfulness, and commitment to change.
 It helps individuals learn to accept difficult thoughts and feelings while taking action toward their values and goals.
 ACT aims to promote psychological flexibility and increase overall well-being.

 2. ERP (Exposure and Response Prevention): ERP is a type of cognitive-behavioural therapy primarily used in the treatment of anxiety disorders, particularly obsessive-compulsive disorder (OCD).
 It involves exposing individuals to anxiety-provoking situations or stimuli and preventing them from engaging in their typical anxiety-driven responses or rituals.
 By repeatedly facing their fears and resisting the urge to engage in compulsive behaviours, individuals can gradually reduce their anxiety.